weew/http-app-request-handler/readme.md

 ## Usage

-To enable this provider simply register it on the kernel.
+Simply register this provider on the kernel.

 ```php
 $app->getKernel()->addProviders([